SpellholdStudios/Silver_Star_NPC/README.md

     - Provided NPC portraits for EE games.
     - `ADD_KIT` process: fixed lower kit strref, and added WeiDU `fl#add_kit_ee` function for EE games.
 - *starhl.2da*: Removed one extra column entry.
-- *d#silver.baf*: fixed wrong hard-coded strref entries and merged difix#1.baf into it instead of extending it after compilation.
+- *d#silver.baf*: fixed wrong hard-coded strref entries and merged *difix#1.baf* into it instead of extending it after compilation.
 - Decompiled bcs files and compiled scripts with their appropriated tra file when relevant.
 Removed useless duplicated script files.
 - Included all BWP Fixpack fixes:
     - Patched "*shape.cre*" instead of overwriting it to solve the <a href="http://www.shsforums.net/topic/47635-notes-oddities-and-possible-bugs-in-my-bwp-game-spoilers/page-14#entry566376">micbaldur Silverstar NPC - Frennedan NPC compatibility issue</a>.
     - Completed dialogues traification, and added the <a href="http://www.shsforums.net/topic/13501-updated-silverstar-released/page-2?p=533395#entry533395">Escaped clone Silver Star dialog bug fix by Lollorian</a>.
     - Added a more robust workaround than <a href="https://www.gibberlings3.net/forums/topic/21964-add_kit-and-tobex/?do=findComment&comment=183270">BWP Fixpack cmorgan's ToBEx compatible ADD_KIT fix</a> to fix Sebastian creature file installation issue with classic games if TobEx is not installed and more than 256 kits are installed.
 I know, pretty rare case, but who knows... :wink:
-- Updated *setup.tra* file for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes items usability restrictions for EE games.
 - Proofread strrefs (Gwendolyne).
 - Proofread Russian translation (Austin).
 - Fully TRAified the mod (some lines were not traified in tp2 file).
-- Updated deprecated modding tools links.
 - Re-formated, updated, renamed readme file to *star-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
 - Removed useless :file_folder: "*backup*" folder.
 - Lower cased files.